jiabingeng/reactor-user-docs/README.md

 An extension is a package of code \(JavaScript, HTML, and CSS\) that extends the Launch UI and client functionality. ​Build, manage, and update your integrations using a virtually self-service interface.
 You can think of Launch as an operating system, and extensions are the apps you use to achieve your tasks.

-Mobile extensions are comprised of both a Launch UI configuration panel and native SDK components that work together with the core Adobe Mobile SDK.
+Mobile extensions are comprised of both Launch UI configuration options and native SDK components that work together with the core Adobe Mobile SDK to deliver functionality to mobile apps.

 ### Extension Catalog